jonrau1/ElectricEye/README.md

 python3 electriceye-insights.py
 ```

-In the next stage your will run the ElectricEye ECS task manually, after Terraform deploys this solution it will automatically run and it will fail due to a lack of auditors in the S3 bucket.
-You can skip the next section if you intend to have ElectricEye run automatically.
+In the next stage you will launch the ElectricEye ECS task manually because after Terraform deploys this solution it will automatically run and it will fail due to a lack of Auditor scripts in the S3 bucket.

 ### Setup baseline infrastructure via AWS CloudFormation
 1. Download the [CloudFormation template](https://github.com/jonrau1/ElectricEye/blob/master/cloudformation/ElectricEye_CFN.yaml) and create a Stack.
 Refer to the [Get Started](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html) section of the *AWS CloudFormation User Guide* if you have not done this before.

 2. Enter the URI of the Docker image in the space for the parameter **ElectricEyeContainerInfo**.
 Leave all other parameters as the default value, unless you already used `10.77.0.0/16` as the CIDR for one of your VPCs and plan to attach this VPC to your [T-Gateway](https://aws.amazon.com/transit-gateway/).
-Then create your stack.
+Optionally replace the value of the Shodan API Key parameter with yours if you created it in the previous optional step and then create your stack.
 ![Run task dropdown](https://github.com/jonrau1/ElectricEye/blob/master/screenshots/cfn-parameter-uri-modification.JPG)

 3. Navigate to the S3 console and locate the name of the S3 bucket created by CloudFormation for the next step.
 It should be in the format of `electric-eye-artifact-bucket--(AWS_REGION)-(ACCOUNT-NUMBER)`